Juander28/openlane_build_script/README.md

 this is a modificated code from https://github.com/nickson-jose/openlane_build_script.git
 # openlane_build_script
 This script builds openlane and all its dependencies on an Ubuntu (only) System.
-The scripts in this repo are:
+The scriptexs in this repo are:
  - openlane_script.sh

 **openlane_script.sh** is a standalone script where it builds openlane (latest version) and all its dependencies\